-There have been several developments in the Virgin Islands communications sector and more widely since publication of the SMF in 2011 which are relevant to spectrum management.
+There have been several developments in the Virgin Islands communications sector, which are relevant to spectrum management.
 These developments are described in this section, focusing first on global demand trends and how this is likely to impact the Virgin Islands, before turning to other, more specific local matters.